 In this course the teacher candidate understands and uses the central concepts, tools of inquiry, and structures of social studies (people and places, civics and government, geography, economics, history) to plan, implement, and assess social studies learning experiences that engage all learners in critical thinking, creativity, and collaborative problem solving.
 Taken concurrently with EDUC-3301.
+Transportation for field experience is the responsibility of the student.
 Prerequisite: Acceptance into Teacher Education Program.